deepak2431/awesome-cody-commands/improve-variable-names/Readme.md

 # Cody command: Improve variable names

 This command can be used to improve variable names in code by making them more descriptive and self-documenting.
+You can read the prompt for this command [here](prompts.json).

 # Examples